rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_administrator.md

 #### Tags
 ![][rokgallery_tags]

-The Tag popup gives you the ability to set tags (and assign a galleries) to an image.
+The Tag popup gives you the ability to set tags (and assign galleries) to an image.
 Because galleries are tag-based, you could add the tags for multiple galleries in order to have an image (or images) appear in multiple tag galleries.

 RokGallery uses a digital-negative approach to image management.
 This allows you to keep the original image intact while assigning a gallery tag (or tags) creates new copies of the image with the appropriate gallery-specific settings (width, height, cropping, etc.) so they work seamlessly with the specified gallery.